top of page

 1. What Does the Bible Say About Death?

-The Apostle Paul in the New Testament gives us a glimpse of what happens.
-He refers to the death of true believers as, "fallen asleep".
+The Apostle Paul in the New Testament gives us a glimpse of what happens after death.
+He describes those who have died as having "fallen asleep."

 1 Corinthians 15:51-52 Paul: